 Pursue Apprenticeships or Work

-The major takeaway here is that setbacks with A Levels exams does not spell the end of all academic and professional ambitions in the long run.
+The major takeaway here is that setbacks with A Levels exams do not spell the end of all academic and professional ambitions in the long run.
 Yes, failing them will likely require taking an indirect route to get back on track towards programs like university, but alternative pathways certainly still exist through patience and perseverance.

 Conclusion